GSA/smartpay-training/README.md

 ## Prepare the cloud.gov space

-Configure cloud.gov to [permit egress from the app's space](https://cloud.gov/docs/management/space-egress/) to the backend services.
+Configure cloud.gov to [permit egress from the app's space](https://cloud.gov/docs/management/space-egress/) to other services.
 Replace `ORG_NAME` and `SPACE_NAME` with the appropriate names for your environment:

 ```
 cf bind-security-group trusted_local_networks_egress ORG_NAME --space SPACE_NAME
+cf bind-security-group public_networks_egress ORG_NAME --space SPACE_NAME
 ```

+The `trusted_local_networks_egress` security group allows the app to connect to cloud.gov marketplace services such as Redis and RDS.
+The `public_networks_egress` security group allows the app to connect to external SMTP servers.

 ## Provision the backend services